xwings/py-btcwc/README.md

 Based on ofek's bit library.
 50 lines of code with multiprocessing.
 Tested againts 23,205,715 public keys.
 Apple M1 Macbook pro able to generate and compare around 150,000 key per seconds.

 - Python 3.8 and above
-- address.txt is a file to store all the public keys
+- address.csv is a file to store all the public keys
 - letsgetrich.txt is a file to store public and private keys

 ## How To
-Utilize all CPUs
+100% CPU Utilization
 ```bash
 python3 ./btcwc.py
 ```

-Utilized half CPUs
+50% CPU Utilization
 ```bash
 python3 ./btcwc.py half
 ```